 To make navigating tricky terrain possible, the two teams will use e-4ORCE all-wheel control technology, the same one featured on Nissan’s all-new Ariya electric crossover.
 How so?
 When cars are driven in sand their wheels typically spin and dig in, Nissan’s driving-force controls minimize the amount of wheel spin in accordance with surface conditions.
 Power comes from two electric motors in the front and rear.
 The torque of each motor can be individually controlled for additional traction during acceleration.
 Plus, the amount of regeneration is individually adjusted for the front and rear motors when decelerating.

-- Features a detailed replica of the Eagle lunar lander with a depiction of the lunar surface, with a crater, footprints and a U.S. flag
+- Detailed Lunar Replica - Features a detailed Eagle lunar lander replica with lunar surface, crater, footprints, and U.S. flag for a realistic space experience.

-- This modular model features a descent stage with gold-colored landing pads and panels, opening camera, laser hatches, and a movable ladder
+- Realistic Modular Model - This modular set includes a descent stage with gold-colored landing pads, panels, opening camera, laser hatches, and movable ladder.

-- The ascent stage has a detailed interior with room for 2 astronauts.
-The model is finished with an Apollo 11 Lunar Lander nameplate
+- Ascent Stage Interior - The ascent stage boasts a detailed interior with room for 2 astronaut minifigures, finished with an Apollo 11 Lunar Lander nameplate.

 JAXA aims to apply the research results to future space exploration.
 We are collaborating with companies, universities and research institutes on projects that are feasible and have potential for commercialization and innovation.
 By conducting research with Nissan, which has expertise in electrified technologies, we hope to apply our findings to the development of higher-performance lunar rovers,” said Ikkoh Funaki, JAXA Director of the Space Exploration Innovation Hub Center.